-A6.2 - Turbulence

-A fluid is at rest when there is no resultant net pressure anywhere inside the fluid.
+A6.
+2 - Turbulence A fluid is at rest when there is no resultant net pressure anywhere inside the fluid.
 When there is a differential pressure, the fluid moves in the direction of the net applied force.
 Resistance to motion arises from the attractive forces between the fluid molecules.
 For the large number of molecules in the fluid, these microscopic forces have macroscopic effects known as viscosity.
-For low flow velocities, viscosity is constant and fluid flow is laminar.
-For high velocities, the relation between differential pressure and the flow velocity becomes nonlinear and fluid motion can become turbulent.
+For low flow velocities, viscosity is constant, and fluid flow is laminar.
+At higher velocities, due to the variations of the effective viscosity across the fluid, laminar or orderly flow streams can change to highly unpredictable flow patterns known as turbulence.
 For low flow velocities, viscosity is a constant and the velocity of fluid flow at any fluid position is proportional to the applied differential pressure at that position.
-At higher velocities the relation between pressure and flow velocity becomes nonlinear and the apparent or effective viscosity increases (or decreases).
 At these higher velocities, due to the variations of the effective viscosity across the fluid, laminar or orderly flow streams can change to highly unpredictable flow patterns known as turbulence - as in the air turbulence experienced on jet flights.
 The unset of turbulence is sudden and is characterized by so called Reynold's number, which is proportional to velocity and liquid density and inversely proportional to viscosity.
 Hence for a bullet speeding through a liquid at rest, the greater the viscosity, the higher is the required bullet velocity for the unset of turbulence.

-A6.3 - Newtonian liquids

-Newtonian liquid is an ideal liquid where shear stress and shear rates, as defined above, are proportional.
+Viscosity = Shear Stress/ Velocity gradient = hF/vS A6.3 - Newtonian liquids Newtonian liquid is an ideal liquid where shear stress and shear rates, as defined above, are proportional.
 Viscosity is the ratio of the two.
 Liquids mostly act as Newtonian liquid before the unset of turbulence.
 Thermodynamics